ic3dmochas/mass-report-tool/README.md

 # note

-decompile the exe or build the exe yourself if you think it's malware
+decompile the exe build the exe yourself, or just use the ahk file if you think it's malware